MrMM7/MrMM7/README.md

 ### 🚀 About Me

 I'm a backend developer who lives for writing clean, efficient code and automating boring stuff.
-While most people fear the command line, I feel *at home* there.

-I specialize in **Python** and **SQL**, and I believe front-end is best left to those who enjoy it.
-I'm obsessed with how things work under the hood and love diving deep into the backend of systems.
+I specialize in **Python** and **SQL**.
+I like how things work under the hood and love diving deep into the backend of systems.

 ---